MatProGo-dev/SymbolicMath.go/README.md

 - Simple API for defining constants and variables (e.g., `Q := getKMatrix.From([][]float64{{1, 0}, {0, 2.0}})`)
 - Recognition of [gonum](https://www.gonum.org/) matrices and vectors in most operations (e.g., `vv1.Plus(mat.NewVecDense(N, []float64{1, 2, 3}))`)
+- Producing panics instead of errors (i.e., if something strange is written in symbolic math, like the multiplication of two mismatched matrices, then the program will panic instead of returning an error.
+This way, you can worry about the math and not the error handling.)

 Some documentation can be found by clicking the "reference" badge above.